Martin Page (British author): Personal life

 In 1988, Page registered as legally blind.

-He lived in both Portugal and Rome before returning to Brighton in the UK where he lived the rest of his life.
-While in Rome, Page and his wife Catherine became Catholic.
+His first wife was Jillian Robertson, later known as the duchess of Hamilton.
+They had a son, Jaime.
+Page lived in both Portugal and Rome before returning to Brighton in the UK where he lived the rest of his life.
+While in Rome, Page and his second wife, Catherine, became Catholic.
+With Catherine he had two sons, Matthew and Sam.

 He died in 2003 of heart problems at the age of 65.